Pkpallaw16/Garment-Segmentation-for-Clothing-Layer-Estimation/README.md

 # Garment Segmentation for Clothing Layer Estimation

 Welcome!
-This repository showcases a collection of my Garment Segmentation for Clothing Layer Estimation projects.
+This repository outlines details of the my Computer Vision based project - Garment Segmentation for Clothing Layer Estimation.

 ## Project Summary
 This project aims to propose an approach for automated clothing insulation based on garment (clothing layer) segmentation and the percentage of the area covered and not covered by garments.
 The approach is based on a Mask-RCNN and a mathematical equation that relates thermal comfort with the percentage of the body that is covered by area and garment weights.